 “This race is a great example of rewarding top runners in the event while raising funds and awareness for an important cause,” said Jean Knaack, executive director of the Road Runners Club of America (RRCA), which sanctioned the race.

-“Our goal is to host an event to raise money for mesothelioma research and educate participants about this devastating, global asbestos-related disease,” said Mike Angelides, managing partner of the Firm.
+“Our goal is to host an event to raise money for mesothelioma research and educate participants about this devastating, global asbestos-related disease,” said Mike Angelides, managing shareholder of the Firm.
 “This year’s 2011 Miles for Meso race has been expanded to include more prizes and community activities for participants to enjoy.”

 Race organizers have been working with the Alton Regional Convention and Visitors Bureau and city officials in an effort to plan the race.
 The city of Alton has approved street closures along the race route and will provide police blockades for safety purposes.
 The Alton Visitors Bureau will offer travel packages for out-of-town race participants, including discounts at area hotels, car rentals and restaurants.